bpg/terraform-provider-proxmox/docs/data-sources/virtual_environment_vms.md

 # Data Source: proxmox_virtual_environment_vms

-Retrieves information about all VMs on a specific node.
+Retrieves information about all VMs in the Proxmox cluster.

 ## Example Usage